qbleuse/Raytraced_Cel-Look/README.md

 ### Windows

-While I developed mostly on Windows, I did not really used clang tools to build the project, but mostly Visual Studio 2022's CMake integration to compile as it was easier (thus the CMake Presets.json in the root folder of the repository).
+While I developed mostly on Windows, I did not really used cmake tools to build the project, but mostly Visual Studio 2022's CMake integration to compile as it was easier (thus the CMake Presets.json in the root folder of the repository).

 If you wish to use Visual Studio as a generator and and msvc as a compiler, you may by simply calling :